AlexandraMorel/BigData_TP2/README.md

 </build>
 ```

-On a new repository "conf" we create a xml file to have HBase configuration into the Java project directory.
+On a new repository `conf` we create a xml file to have HBase configuration into the Java project directory.
 ```
 <?xml version="1.0"?>
 <?xml-stylesheet type="text/xsl" href="configuration.xsl"?>